Definition of bilateral

-Open-ended" means a print that can be touched from both sides, from above and below.
-If this is not yet perfectly clear to you, there is nothing better than an example.
-You receive 4-5 preflops.
-If the flop falls 6-7-x or 2-3-x, you get a draw at straight Open-ended.
+By "bilateral" we mean a print that can touch both sides, from above and from below.
+If this is still not perfectly clear to you, nothing better than an example.
+You receive 4-5 preflop.
+If the flop comes 6-7-x or 2-3-x, you will have a two-sided straight draw.
 In the first case, a 3 will give you the big straight and an 8 will give you the small straight.
 In the second example, same principle, you can complete your small straight with the 5 or your big straight with the ace.

-The importance of distinguishing between small and big straights
+The importance of distinguishing between small and large fifths

 In our example above, we say that with 4-5 over 6-7-x, we would have a big straight if a 3 fell on the turn and a small straight if an 8 fell on the turn.
 The reason being that the big straight will give us the best possible straight.
 On 6-7-x-3, the best straight is made with 4-5.
 But if you have 4-5 on 6-7-x-8, your straight would be beaten by 5-9 or 9-10.
-Draw Open-ended increases our chances of completing it.
-With 4-5 on 2-6-J you have 4 cards that can give you a straight (the four 3's for a non-Open-ended draw) while if the draw is Open-ended as on 5-6-x, you will be helped by 8 cards!
+The two-sided draw increases our chances of completing it.
+With 4-5 over 2-6-J you have 4 cards that can give you a straight (all four 3s for a non-bilateral draw) whereas if the draw is bilateral as in 5-6-x, you will be helped by 8 cards!